-The net surplus generated as per the Statement of Financial Accounts continued to be used to complete the repayment of debt due to the Maidstone Borough Council.
+The operational net surplus generated as per the Statement of Financial Accounts is now reinvested in the Estate following the repayment of the debt to Maidstone Borough Council.

 Interest due to the Charity in respect of the permanent endowment held on the Charity's behalf by the Borough Council is included as part of the unrestricted income.